-Mountain View, California, USA
+Mountain View, California, USA www.cora.aero

 Wisk Aero was founded in 2019 as a joint venture between Boeing and Kitty Hawk Corporation and is headquartered in Mountain View, California, USA.
 The goal of the company is to manufacture autonomous electric vertical takeoff and landing (eVTOL) aircraft with zero emissions, for advanced air mobility (AAM) and air cargo.
 The company recognizes that self-flying cars will not be the first to market but expects to be the first autonomous eVTOL passenger aircraft to market.
 Kitty Hawk Corporation purchased Zee Aero aircraft its technology and intellectual property rights in March 2018.
 (All photos, graphics and drawings are copyrighted by Wisk Aero LLC.)

 The joint venture was to manufacture Kitty Hawk's Cora eVTOL passenger aircraft and with a goal to operate one of the world's largest urban air taxi fleets in the world, for use in United States, Europe and Asia.
 In February 2022, Boeing invested another $450 million in Wisk Aero.
 It was reported in late 2019, that some of Boeing's executives are already on Wisk Aero's board.

-The Cora is an autonomous sixth generation production two passenger eVTOL aircraft which has been made for advanced air mobility (AAM).
-The aircraft has 12 propellers, 12 electric motors and battery packs.
-All electric VTOL aircraft provide the vehicle with no emissions, very high safety, low manufacturing costs, low passenger costs and an extremely quiet vehicle both inside and out.
+The Generation 6 autonomous (with human oversight) four passenger eVTOL production model has been made specifically for advanced air mobility (AAM) air taxi service.
+The aircraft has 12 propellers, 12 electric motors and uses battery packs to power the entire aircraft.
+(The Cora name is not being used for this aircraft and was only used on the 4th and 5th generation aircraft.) eVTOL aircraft typically provide the vehicle with no emissions, very high safety, low manufacturing costs, low passenger costs, low maintenance costs and an extremely quiet vehicle, both inside and out.

 The company reported in 2021 that it had made over 1,500 test flights with their aircraft.
 Wisk Aero plans for their aircraft to be sold and used as on-demand autonomous air taxi service, personal use, business use, possibly military use and for air cargo transportation.